SQL API Reference

 use sochdb_query::sql::{Parser, Statement};

-let sql = "SELECT * FROM users WHERE age > 25";
+let stmt = Parser::parse("SELECT * FROM users WHERE age > 25")

-println!("Columns: {:?}", select.columns);
+println!("columns: {:?}", select.columns);

-println!("From: {:?}", select.from);
+println!("from: {:?}", select.from);

 }